-NOW AVAILABLE!
-Online Asthma Training for Childcare ProvidersThe Chronic Respiratory Disease Section is excited to announce the creation of online asthma training for childcare providers!
 This training will help providers make their childcare facilities asthma friendly, and will provide education on helping children with asthma in the childcare setting.
-The training can be found at: http://iaccrr.org/default.cfm?page=training-central.
+The training is available by visiting the Indiana Association for Child Care Resource & Referral website.
 Providers must choose a username and password to access the training.
-Once a provider has signed in, the training can be accessed under the "Trainings" tab.
+Once a provider has signed in, the training can be accessed under the "Training Central" tab.
 This training is required for 5 Star Childcare certification.
-For more information on the 5 Star program, please visit: http://www.in.gov/idem/4180.htm.
+For more information on the 5 Star program, please visit the Indiana Department of Environmental Health.

 Winning with Asthma: Coach's Clipboard

 "Winning with Asthma" is a program designed to educate sports coaches about the effects of asthma on athletes.

 410 IAC 33 To establish an indoor air quality (IAQ) inspection, evaluation, and parent and employee notification program to assist Schools and State Agencies in improving indoor air quality and establish best practices and necessary minimum standards for IAQ, IAC 33 regulates items that affect the IAQ, specifies when the department willinspect for IAQ, and establishs requirements for parent and/or employee notification of IAQevaluation findings.